Cast Away: Plot

+In December 1995, a FedEx courier collects a package from a sculptor, whose gate carries the names "Dick & Bettina".
+The package, marked with pink angel wings, is delivered to her husband, who is in Moscow with another woman.

-In December 1995, Chuck Noland is a FedEx systems analyst who travels the world resolving productivity problems.
-He lives with his girlfriend, Kelly Frears in Memphis, Tennessee.
-The two talk of getting married but keep experiencing setbacks because Chuck is constantly called away to work, which starts to put a strain on their relationship.
-During a Christmas dinner, Chuck experiences pain due to an infected tooth, just before he is summoned to resolve a FedEx problem in Malaysia.
-Before leaving, Kelly gives Chuck her grandfather's pocket watch with a photo of her in it.
-He gives her a small box, saying she can wait to open it on New Year's Eve when he returns, implying it is an engagement ring.
+Meanwhile, Chuck Noland is a FedEx systems analyst who travels the world resolving productivity problems.
+He lives with his girlfriend Kelly Frears in Memphis, Tennessee.
+They talk of getting married but experience setbacks because Chuck is constantly called away to work, straining their relationship.
+During a Christmas dinner, Chuck experiences a recurring toothache just before he is summoned to resolve a FedEx problem in Malaysia.
+Before Chuck leaves, Kelly gives him her grandfather's pocket watch with a photo of her in it.
+He gives her a small box, saying she can wait to open it on New Year's Eve when he returns, implying that it is an engagement ring.

-The FedEx cargo plane Chuck boards crashes into the Pacific Ocean during a violent storm, leaving him as the only survivor.
-Washing ashore on a deserted island, Chuck explores the area, discovering several FedEx packages washing up on the coast, as well as the body of one of the pilots, Albert Miller, which he buries.
+The FedEx cargo plane Chuck boards is off-course and out of radio contact due to a severe storm, and it crashes into the Pacific Ocean, leaving Chuck as the only survivor.
+He deploys an inflatable liferaft during the crash, but the attached survival kit rips free and is lost.
+After Chuck washes ashore on a deserted island, he discovers several FedEx packages washing up on shore as well, and eventually the body of one of the pilots, Albert Miller, which he buries.
 In the following days, Chuck struggles to locate food and water.
-After seeing a ship on the horizon, he unsuccessfully tries to escape the island on a life raft, but is prevented by the tide and injures his leg.
-Realizing it is unlikely he will be rescued, Chuck opens most of the packages, finding items he uses to improve his living conditions.
-However, he does not open a package with golden angel wings painted on it, thinking the wings have symbolic meaning.
-While attempting to start a fire, Chuck cuts his hand and furiously throws several objects including a Wilson volleyball, leaving a bloodstained hand print.
-He draws a face into the blood, names the ball Wilson and begins talking to it.
-Chuck realizes the chances of his rescue are low because of the wide search area.
-Due to severe pain from his infected tooth, he performs his own tooth extraction using a rock and an ice skate.
-The extraction is successful, but he passes out from the pain.
+After seeing a ship far away on the horizon, he tries to escape the island on the inflatable raft but is pushed back by waves, during which his leg is badly injured on a reef and the raft is irreparably punctured.

+Realizing that it is unlikely he will be rescued, Chuck opens most of the FedEx packages, finding items he uses to improve his living conditions.
+However, he does not open a package with golden wings painted on it, thinking the wings have symbolic meaning.
+While attempting to start a fire, Chuck cuts his hand and furiously throws several objects including a Wilson volleyball, leaving a bloody handprint on the ball.
+He draws a face in the blood, names the ball Wilson, and adopts it as a surrogate companion.
+Chuck gradually acquires survival skills, including firestarting, spearfishing, and opening coconuts, but he realizes the chances of his rescue are low because the plane was so far off course when it went down.
+Chuck contemplates suicide.
+Because of the severe toothache, he performs his own extraction using a rock and the blade of an ice skate.